vulturm/ansible-role-kubernetes/README.md

 The minor version of Kubernetes to install.
 The plain `kubernetes_version` is used to pin an apt package version on Debian, and as the Kubernetes version passed into the `kubeadm init` command (see `kubernetes_version_kubeadm`).
 The `kubernetes_version_rhel_package` variable must be a specific Kubernetes release, and is used to pin the version on Red Hat / CentOS servers.

-    kubernetes_role: master

-Whether the particular server will serve as a Kubernetes `master` (default) or `node`.
+Whether the particular server will serve as a Kubernetes `master` or `node` is influenced by the fact that the node is a part of the group `kube_master` or `kube_node`.
 The master will have `kubeadm init` run on it to intialize the entire K8s control plane, while `node`s will have `kubeadm join` run on them to join them to the `master`.

     kubernetes_kubelet_extra_args: ""
     kubernetes_kubelet_extra_args_config_file: /etc/default/kubelet